 - 7.7.3 Number of Entries.
-A school may have a maximum number of entries as determined by class. - 7.7.3.1 A school wishing to enter strings (violin, viola, cello, bass viola) will have additional entries determined by class, which must be only string entries as defined in the list of acceptable events. - 7.7.3.2 Maximum entries by class:

-Class AA - 48 plus 20 strings, plus 2 piano solos

-Class A - 36 plus 16 strings, plus 2 piano solos

-Classes B and C - 30 plus 16 strings, plus 2 piano solos

-Class D - 24 plus 16 strings, plus 2 piano solos

-- 7.7.4 All soloists must be in the ninth grade or above.
+A school may have a maximum number of entries as determined by class. - 7.7.3.1 A school wishing to enter strings (violin, viola, cello, bass viola) will have additional entries determined by class, which must be only string entries as defined in the list of acceptable events. - 7.7.3.2 Maximum entries by class: Class AA - 48 plus 20 strings, plus 2 piano solos Class A - 52, plus 2 piano solos Classes B and C - 46, plus 2 piano solos Class D - 40, plus 2 piano solos - 7.7.4 All soloists must be in the ninth grade or above.
 Students in Class AA and A choral groups must be in the ninth grade or above.
-In choral events in Classes B, C, and D, and in instrumental ensemble events in all classes, students in the junior high school and below may be included. - 7.7.5 Large Ensembles. - 7.7.5.1 Large groups shall be bands, orchestras, mixed choruses\, madrigals/chamber choirs, jazz choirs, show choirs, and choruses and jazz bands.
-Each NSAA District Music Coordinator will determine the number of Large Ensemble entries allowed in each District Music Contest. - \The term Mixed Chorus in the Large Ensembles category shall not mean the requirement exists for both genders of students to be included for those schools comprised of a single gender only (non-coed schools). - 7.7.6 Small Ensemble Events. - 7.7.6.1 All small ensembles shall have a maximum of 24 in a group. - 7.7.6.2 Vocal Ensembles:
+In choral events in Classes B, C, and D, and in instrumental ensemble events in all classes, students in the junior high school and below may be included.

+7.7.5 Large Ensembles.

+7.7.5.1 Large groups shall be bands, orchestras, mixed choruses, madrigals/chamber choirs, jazz choirs, show choirs, and choruses and jazz bands.
+Each NSAA District Music Coordinator will determine the number of Large Ensemble entries allowed in each District Music Contest.

+The term Mixed Chorus in the Large Ensembles category shall not mean the requirement exists for both genders of students to be included for those schools comprised of a single gender only (non-coed schools).

+7.7.6 Small Ensemble Events.

+7.7.6.1 All small ensembles shall have a maximum of 24 in a group.

+7.7.6.2 Vocal Ensembles:

 Duet Triple Trio

 Quartet Trio

 Octet Sextet

 Double Octet Double Sextet

 Barbershop Quartet